-The original fort, known in history as "Champlain's Habitation". was built in 1605 on the north side of the Annapolis River basin, where Lower Granville is now situated.
-Later the present site farther east on the south side of the river was chosen, where the settlement has continued during the intervening three centuries.
+The original fort, known in history as "Champlain's Habitation," was built in 1605 on the north side of Annapolis River Basin, where Lower Granville is now situated.
+Later, the present site farther east on the south side of the river was chosen, where the settlement has continued during the intervening three centuries.
 From the time of its founding, Port Royal was destined to experience a checkered career.
-During the long and bitter struggle between the French and the English for supremacy in America, the fort changed hands no less than six times.
+During the long and bitter struggle between the French and the English for supremacy in North America, the fort changed hands several times.
 With its final conquest in 1710 by the New Englanders under Nicholson, and the signing of the Treaty of Utrecht three years later, the town was brought under permanent British rule.
 Nicholson's first act was to change its name to Annapolis Royal, in honour of the then reigning sovereign, Queen Anne.